Madeleine Grynsztejn: Major acquisitions

 At each of the museums in which she has worked, Grynsztejn was responsible for all areas of the permanent collection of contemporary art including its growth, presentation, and interpretation.
 She has led acquisition programs to augment each museum’s collection with key acquisitions including works by Vija Celmins, Chuck Close, Olafur Eliasson, Dan Flavin, Robert Gober, Ann Hamilton, William Kentridge, Kerry James Marshall, Gordon Matta-Clark, Allan McCollum, Julie Mehretu, Chris Ofili, Edward Ruscha, Doris Salcedo, Kiki Smith, Robert Smithson, Richard Tuttle, Luc Tuymans, Bill Viola, Kara Walker, and Rachel Whiteread.

 In 2022, Grynsztejn worked with New York's Guggenheim Museum to acquire a sizeable donation from renowned entrepreneur and art collector Dimitris Daskalopoulos.
 The donation is shared between the MCA and the Guggenheim Museum.

+Grynsztejn reports that since 2015, the MCA has committed to featuring and acquiring the work of as many women as men, which she believes makes it the only museum in the USA to do so.
+“The national percentage of all museums collecting works of art by women is 11%.
+So we acquired work by female-identified artists at four times the rate of the national average," she added for context in an interview about her departure plans.

 Vision

 As director of the MCA, Grynsztejn’s vision is to make the museum an “artist-activated, audience-engaged space where art, ideas, community, and conversation dynamically occur.”
 Grynsztejn has been working to redefine the MCA’s vision since her appointment in 2008: “Much of her time over the last two-and-a-half years has been spent re-centering the MCA’s mission on the creative process and audience participation.”
 In June 2011, the Chicago Tribune reported that Grynsztejn and Michael Darling, former James W. Alsdorf Chief Curator, were overseeing the redefining of the MCA vision with the ultimate goal of clarity.

 Grynsztejn is currently leading and fundraising for the MCA Next Strategic Plan which is guided by three core Principles: Champion Revelatory Art; Spark Social Belonging; and Achieve Sustainable and Purpose-Driven Operations.
 Grynsztejn seeks to secure the museum’s next chapter through increased endowment support of groundbreaking programs; the institution-wide implementation of Spanish/English operations; a digital transformation of the museum’s online presence on par with onsite experiences; and the promise of a new art storage facility.

 Grynsztejn has also been featured in Town & Country for her commitment to redefining the MCA’s vision.